Tidwell/aarontidwell.com-static/content/resume.md

 **yakbot**

 A discord-based chat bot for managing the Faeria Trading Card community chat servers.
-Written in node, uses mongodb for persistance and sockets for communicating to discord servers.
+Written in node, uses mongodb for persistence and sockets for communicating to discord servers.
 Features usage of the twitch.tv API, fuzzy contextual search, and webscraping as a data-source for calculating player ELO rating.

 **scrollstoolbox.com**

 A collection-tracking application with a custom C# in-game mod for the Scrolls Card Game.
 Angular.js frontend for visualizing and analyzing collection information.
-Node.js backend, utilizing websockets for a google-docs-esque live saving and for recieving data sent through the in-game mod.
+Node.js backend, utilizing websockets for a google-docs-esque live saving and for receiving data sent through the in-game mod.

 **hstrny.com**